 Charlie is completely free to try for a month.
 After your trial period, a monthly subscription costs just $4.99 and can be canceled anytime.
 With Charlie on your side, you will save thousands in interest.

 Best Investing Apps

 Investment apps allow you to interact with the market on the go.
 Here are our top recommendations.

-Bank of America: As the name suggests, “B of A” is one of the biggest financial institutions in the country.
-And they’ve recently upped their game for savings and checking account holders by adding a “Keep the Change” feature to their account apps.
+Bank of America, as the name suggests, “B of A” is one of the biggest financial institutions in the country and one the best private banks for high net worth individuals.
+They cater to all demographics and they’ve recently upped their game for savings and checking account holders by adding a “Keep the Change” feature to their account apps.
 This program rounds up your purchases to a whole-dollar amount and saves these small amounts as deposits to your savings account.

 Many of the money-saving apps offer help to let you build up savings over time.
 In fact, the saving apps help change your mindset about money and provide valuable ongoing lessons about financial wellness that can keep you out of debt and on the road to saving more money for today and tomorrow.

 Next, get yourself a great savings account and put that money to work!
 Millennials who want to open savings accounts can benefit from shopping around to receive the best interest rates, as well as pay the lowest fees for account maintenance.